Zika Virus

 What are the symptoms of Zika?

 About 80% of people who are infected with Zika virus do not become sick.
 For the 20% who do become sick, the most common symptoms include fever, an itchy rash, joint pain, conjunctivitis (red eyes), headache, and muscle pain.
-The illness is usually mild and the symptoms typically last several days to a week.
+The illness is usually mild, and the symptoms typically last several days to a week.

-How soon do symptoms occur?
+How soon do symptoms of Zika occur?

 Symptoms, if present, can appear within 3 to 14 days after exposure to Zika virus.

-How dangerous is Zika?
+How is Zika diagnosed?

 Prevent mosquito bites

-• Use the repellent day and night because the mosquitoes that transmit Zika virus bite during the day, but will also enter buildings and bite at night.
+• Use the repellent day and night because the mosquitoes that transmit Zika virus bite during the day but will also enter buildings and bite at night.

-• Sleep indoors in rooms with screened windows or air‐conditioning, or use a bed net if you sleep in a room that is exposed to the outdoors.
+• Sleep indoors in rooms with screened windows or air‐conditioning or use a bed net if you sleep in a room that is exposed to the outdoors.

 Practice safe sex

-Where can I get more information?
+Where can I get more information about Zika?

 Opens pdf to download